kyma-project/community/internal/proposals/migration-hooks/migration-hooks-proposal.md

 ## Additions

 - To have a consistent output, we will use the Unified Logging library.
+The logs should be sent back to the caller (aka CLI).